CALL: 773-342-7211

 Listings courtesy of Midwest Real Estate Data as distributed by MLS GRID.

-Based on information submitted to the MLS GRID as of March 19, 2024 at 04:00 AM (UTC).
+Based on information submitted to the MLS GRID as of October 10, 2024 at 02:00 PM (UTC).
 All data is obtained from various sources and may not have been verified by broker or MLS GRID.
 Supplied Open House Information is subject to change without notice.
 All information should be independently reviewed and verified for accuracy.
 Properties may or may not be listed by the office/agent presenting the information.

 The Digital Millennium Copyright Act of 1998, 17 U.S.C. § 512 (the “DMCA”) provides recourse for copyright owners who believe that material appearing on the Internet infringes their rights under U.S. copyright law.
 If you believe in good faith that any content or material made available in connection with our website or services infringes your copyright, you (or your agent) may send us a notice requesting that the content or material be removed, or access to it blocked.
 Notices must be sent in writing by email to DMCAnotice@MLSGrid.com.